 Food is such an important part of everyone’s life, but if you are not careful about planning you can easily end up spending far too much on your food bill.
 The average family in the US spends around 6% to 10% of their monthly budget on food, which is quite a significant amount!

-I love food, it’s such an important part of our life, but if you are not careful about planning you can easily end up spending far too much.
-You have absolute control over your grocery bill, and by following these simple steps you will be able to reduce the waste and cut your monthly food budget by as much as half, and still eat amazing and healthy meals!
+You have absolute control over your grocery bills, and by following these simple steps you will be able to reduce the waste and cut your monthly food budget by as much as half, and still eat delicious and healthy meals!

 Although I love cooking before I discovered meal planning I always had the wrong veggies in the fridge and I ended up throwing away and wasting food without reason.
 With meal planning, life gets much simpler and you only buy what you will use.
 Think about what you need in advance and check what you have left in your kitchen.